310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 Nonetheless, to avoid being thrown off the ride, we shall accompany you.
 After all, we are comrades here— and most of all, together we are Ryuseitai—!

-… And so, Mayoi-dono.
+…And so, Mayoi-dono.
 If you could please cease carrying me now…?
 {% endbubble %}

 {% bubble Mayoi %}